Small Drops, Big Ripples

 2. Eat Lower-Impact Foods

 Red meat has a much higher carbon footprint than plant-based or poultry options.
 Treat it as an occasional food, ideally sourced from a local butcher.
 Avoid palm oil—which is tied to deforestation—by checking labels on spreads, baked goods, and sauces.
+What you eat is much more important than how far that food has travelled or how much packaging it has.
+Transport and packaging typically account for only a small fraction of foods’ greenhouse gas emission.

 3. Try ditching the fast fashion